 The FSMA guarantees that the whistleblower’s identity will be kept secret.
-Reports can also be made anonymously.
+Whistleblowers’ reports (‘reports’) can also be made anonymously.
 The law protects persons who in good faith report an infringement to the FSMA.

-Whistleblowers’ reports should enable the FSMA to investigate the facts in question.
+Reports should enable the FSMA to investigate the facts in question.
 Therefore, the facts need to be described with sufficient precision and detail.
-Where possible, the facts should also be supported with documentary evidence.
+Where possible, the facts should also be supported by documentary evidence.

-Whistleblowers’ reports can be made using various channels: via the Whistleblowers’ Point of contact on this website, by phone, in writing or at a face-to-face meeting.
+Reports can be made using various channels: via the Whistleblowers’ point of contact on this website, by phone, in writing or at a face-to-face meeting.

-Below, we have provided more detailed explanations and instructions regarding whistleblowers’ reports.
+Below, we have provided more detailed explanations and instructions regarding reports of infringements.